 - Where the matter involves child abuse

-- Where there would be a risk of child abuse if the application was delayed
+- Where there would be a risk of child abuse if the application were delayed

 - Where there has been family violence by one of the parties

-- Where there would be a risk of family violence if the application was delayed
+- Where there would be a risk of family violence if the application were delayed

 - Where the application is made in circumstances of urgency